ccapdev1920T2/s12g3/README.md

 app listening at port 9090
 Connected to: mongodb://localhost:27017/database
 ```
-7. Login using username: haroldanderson and password: pass123
+7. Login using username: haroldanderson and password: pass123 OR register.
+If you choose to register, make sure you edit and enter your details on the account settings page which can be accessed at the top-right dropdown "Hello, [ username ]"